 CEED offers Carer Consultations to share direct lived experience of caring for a young person with an eating disorder, engaging in FBT treatment and treatment post FBT.
 They are available as a support and resource for public mental health clinicians and services in their work with families.
-Incorporating the lived experience into the breath of information and resources available in treatment and recovery is another valued intervention available for clinicians and services to provide to families and carers.
+Incorporating the lived experience into the breadth of information and resources available in treatment and recovery is another valued intervention available for clinicians and services to provide to families and carers.

 Ways in which teams have benefited from the Carer Consultant input include: